 Creatine monohydrate is one of the most heavily researched and widely debated supplements available.
 Ever.
 It's also one of the most effective.
 Learn what it is, how it works, and why you should be using it.

 Let's start at the top.
 Creatine mono isn't some super-chemical created by a bodybuilding Tony Stark.
 It's actually an organic acid found naturally in food, and it exists in significant quantities in meats like beef and fish.

 In humans, approximately 95% of creatine is stored in skeletal muscle where it exists as creatine phosphate and can donate its phosphate molecule during certain metabolic processes.
-We'll discuss the importance of this in greater detail soon.
+We'll discuss the importance of this in greater detail below.

 If you're wondering whether you can benefit from creatine supplementation, consider your fitness goals.
 Creatine is primarily for people who are looking to maximize muscle, strength, and/or performance gains.

 So, if you're trying to get bigger, stronger, and maybe even lift longer and heavier, creatine can help.
 If you're not trying to do any of these things, go take a nap and come back when you're ready.

 Creatine supports these goals because it can be used as a source of energy for anaerobic work, which includes high-intensity weight training and cardio work like sprinting.

 Supplementing with creatine has been shown to significantly increase the concentration of creatine in muscle.
 Remember that—in muscle—creatine is found as creatine phosphate and can act as a phosphate donor.
 Our body's energy currency—a molecule called Adenosine Tri-Phosphate, or ATP—used phosphate to power certain cellular processes.

 During exercise (and other activity), ATP is broken down to Adenosine Di-Phosphate (ADP), where it loses one of its phosphate molecules.
 The loss of this phosphate essentially provides the energy to power your cells during any activity, including exercise.